Your libido, appearance and more things that take a hit when you're feeling too overwhelmed.

-After men rated women's faces for attractiveness, the study found that the prettiest faces consistently belonged to the women with the lowest levels of the cortisol, the stress hormone.
+After men rated women's faces for attractiveness, the study found that the prettiest faces consistently belonged to the women with the lowest levels of cortisol, the stress hormone.
 But don't let that make you worry any more, because women are actually guilty of the same thing.
 According to previous research, women don't go for anxious men either.

 Here's how stress can easily affect you:

 We're all guilty of snapping back at our partners when we're under pressure, but stress also plays a role in how we actually view our relationship.
-According to PsychCentral, when we're stressed, we're more likely to see our partner and our relationship in a negative light and not acknowledge that stress is impacting us.
+According to PsychCentral, when we're stressed, we're more likely to see our partner and our relationship in a negative light, and not acknowledge that stress is impacting us.
 Who knew stress was capable of such mind warping?

-Not only are the dudes considering your face less attractive as we mentioned above, but cortisol causes an increase in oil production.
+Not only are the dudes considering your face less attractive, but cortisol causes an increase in oil production.
 Yikes.
-According to ScienceDaily, acne, brittle nails and even hair loss are common signs you could use a chill pill stat.
+According to ScienceDaily, acne, brittle nails and even hair loss are common signs you could use a chill pill.
 So yes, your financial worries could strangely be affecting your manicure.

 One way to kill your ability to get in the mood?
 Stress.
 Family, money, you name it — your anxiety can unfortunately follow you right into the bedroom.
 We know sex is a form of stress relief, but your everyday woes also prevent you from getting it on.
 When your body produces cortisol for an extended period of time, it actually hinders your sex hormones.